iiins0mn1a/iiins0mn1a.github.io/archive/2025/papers/acsac24-ptx-reorg/breaking-privacy-barrier.md

 My Takeaway:
 - Reveal the implication of low-cost Re-org on Private TXs and MEV.
 - Private Tx is highly connectet with MEV.
+- How to know the real situation of Proposer Boost?
+- to investigate the whole validator ecosystem?

 - TX's Representation:
     - Hash